-i) APPENDIX A: SUBMISSION FEES
+i) APPENDIX A: SUBMISSION FEES FEES.

-The following fees shall apply from 2019.
+The following fees shall apply: from 2019.

-I. BUILDING FEES
+L. A BUILDING FEES

-Building fees will be determined and charged by the Waterkloof Village HOA to cover administration costs and damage to common property.
+Building fees will be determined and charged by the Waterkloof Village HOA to cover administration costs and damage to common property or infrastructure or security systems etc.

-- 1. KERB DEPOSIT: a deposit of R10 000 will be charged by the HOA to cover the repair resulting from damage to items in common property, such as lights, roads, kerbs, plants and infrastructure.
-If damage caused exceeds the value held, the owner remains liable for the full replacement value.
+- KERB DEPOSIT: a deposit of R240 000 will be charged by the HOA to cover the repair resulting from damage to items in common property, such as lights, roads, kerbs, plants, trees, and infrastructure and security systems.
+If damage caused exceeds the value held, the applicant (owner) remains liable for the full replacement/repairt value.
 The value of the deposit may be raised at the discretion of the Board. - 2.
-WEEKLY FEE: A gate fee of R750 per week will be charged for the full duration of the work until final completion has been reached.
+WEEKLY FEE: A gate fee of R800750 per week will be charged for the full duration of the work until final completion has been reached.

-Professional Architects time-based fee to be based on the latest version of the Recommended Tariff of Professional Fees in terms of the Architectural Professions Act no 44 of 2000, published annually by the South African Council of the Architectural Profession, and amended and/or updated from time to time.
+Professional Architects time-based fee to be based on the latest version of the Recommended Tariff of Professional\Fees in terms of the Architectural Professions Act no 44 of 2000, published annually by the South African Council of the Architectural Profession, and amended and/or updated from time to time.

-- 3. Submission of Minor Projects: HOA fee shall be R2 000. - 4.
-Submission for Stage 1 Approval: HOA fee shall be R3 000. - 5.
-Submission for Stage 2 Approval: HOA Fee shall be R5 000. - 6.
-Construction Review Site inspections: HOA fee shall be R2 000, additional items to be billed by the HOA on a time and cost basis.
+- 3. Project description and project categorisation the HOA fee shall be R3000. - 3.
+Submission of Minor Projects: Project description and project categorisation aHOA fee shall be R30002 000. - 4.
+Submission for Stage 1 Approval: Sketch design approval HOA fee shall be R45003 000. - 5.
+Submission for Stage 2 Approval: Project approval HOA Fee shall be R60005 000. - 6.
+Construction Review Site inspections: HOA fee- shall be R30002 000, additional items to be billed by the HOA on a time and cost basis.

 II.
-BULK CONTRIBUTION
+B BULK CONTRIBUTION

 A bulk contribution fee shall be payable for any increase in the floor area of any proposed new development.
-The fee for 2019 will be R1 000 per additional square meter.
+The fee for 2019 will be $R{2}^{1} = 000$ per additional square meter (once off).